 Wine, of course, wine!
 Now, while Paris is not the first vinous reference that leaps to mind when this subject is tabled, I had a vague recollection that there was a tradition of winemaking in the French capitol and so on a recent visit to the city decided to delve a little deeper.

 Like most of France’s great regions, Paris has tended its own vineyards for centuries and the capitol’s citizens unwittingly engaged in the laudable practice of vinous sustainability by consuming mostly the local offerings.
 I remembered that on the slopes of Belleville in the eastern section of the city there were a few rows of vines (historically producing mostly white varieties as was the case in Montmartre) where many had once stood.
-At the same time, I recalled having been pleasantly surprised years ago when wandering the streets above Pigalle, behind Le Moulin Rouge at the top of rue Lepic, I stumbled upon several rows of vitis vinifera there as well.
+At the same time, I recalled years before having been pleasantly surprised wandering the streets above Pigalle, behind Le Moulin Rouge at the top of rue Lepic, and stumbling upon several rows of vitis vinifera there as well.

 with the proceeds benefiting local charities.
 It is here, in the shadow of the Sacre Coeur basilica, that painters from around the world have come to show and sell their wares for hundreds of years.

 Our exchange proved brief and he, much like Lewis Caroll’s bedeviled (dare I say “harried”) time-keeper seemed late for a very important rendez-vous.
 I thanked him wholeheartedly for his insight and could not seem to extinguish my giddy smile at the happy coincidence of having been able to direct my questions about this historic vineyard that sat silently gazing at the Lapin Agile at one of its time-honored guardians.